MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to design computer simulations of worlds that are virtually indistinguishable from reality.
+Programming has been used to build computer models of cow farts to measure their impact on the environment.